Jorge Ubico: Early years

 Arturo Ubico Urruela, father of General Ubico.

 Jorge Ubico was the son of Arturo Ubico Urruela, a lawyer and politician of the Guatemalan Liberal Party.
 Ubico Urruela was a member of the legislature that wrote the Guatemalan Constitution of 1879, and was subsequently the president of the Guatemalan Congress during the government of Manuel Estrada Cabrera (1898–1920).
 Jorge Ubico was privately tutored, and attended some of Guatemala's most prestigious schools, as well as receiving further education in the United States and Europe.

 By 1897 Ubico received his commission into the Guatemalan army as a second lieutenant, a commission which was largely due to his political connections.
 He rapidly established himself in the army and rose through the ranks, and, after a military campaign against El Salvador, held the rank of colonel at the age of 28.
 A year later, he was made the governor (jefe politico) of the province of Alta Verapaz, followed four years later as governor of Retalhuleu.

 During his tenure, he oversaw improvements in public works, the school system, public health, and youth organizations.
 In 1918, he drained swamps, ordered fumigation and distributed free medicine to combat a yellow fever epidemic, and won the praise of Major General William C. Gorgas, who had done the same in Panama.
 However, most of his reputation came from his harsh but effective punishment of banditry and smuggling across the Mexican border.

 He returned to Guatemala City in 1921 to participate in a coup that installed General José María Orellana into the presidency, after the sitting president Carlos Herrera refused to ratify the concessions that Estrada Cabrera had made to the United Fruit Company.
 Under Orellana he was appointed Secretary of War in 1922, but quit a year later.
 In 1926, after the death of President Orellana, Ubico ran unsuccessfully for president as the candidate of the Political Progressive Party.
 He temporarily retired to his farm until the next election.

 Guatemalan instability

-National Police Headquarters during Ubico's regime.
+The National Police Headquarters during Ubico's regime.

 In December 1930, President Lázaro Chacón González was forced to resign after having a stroke.
-By that time, Guatemala was in the midst of the Great Depression and bankrupt; Chacón's successor, Baudilio Palma, was deposed by a coup d'état after only four days in office and was replaced by Gral.
-Manuel María Orellana.
+By that time, Guatemala was in the midst of the Great Depression and bankrupt; Chacón's successor, Baudilio Palma, was deposed by a coup d'état after only four days in office and was replaced by Gen. Manuel Orellana.
 The United States opposed the new government and demanded Orellana resign; he was forced to leave the presidency in favor of José María Reina Andrade.